modular-magician/terraform-provider-google-beta/website/docs/r/api_gateway_api.html.markdown

 # ----------------------------------------------------------------------------
 subcategory: "API Gateway"
 description: |-
-  A consumable API that can be used by multiple Gateways.
+  A consumable API bilibala that can be used by multiple Gateways.
 ---

 # google_api_gateway_api

-A consumable API that can be used by multiple Gateways.
+A consumable API bilibala that can be used by multiple Gateways.

 ~> **Warning:** This resource is in beta, and should be used with the terraform-provider-google-beta provider.
 See [Provider Versions](https://terraform.io/docs/providers/google/guides/provider_versions.html) for more details on beta resources.